AnnaKalygina/PromoterShape/METHODS.md

 - `hmmbuild`: creates an HMM profile from the multiple-sequence alignment in the raw_promoter_sequences/athaliana_200.fa file.
 - `hmmemit`: generates random sequences based on the HMM profile.
 The -N 22703 option specifies the number of sequences to generate, matching the original number of sequences.

 P.S: A problem was encountered at this step: the `hmmemit` produces non-aligned sequences of varying length, even though the hmm_profile specifies the required sequence to be 401 nucleotides long.
 For example, there are 38 (out of 29k) sequences in __hsapiens__ that are longer than the requested length.
-As the number of such sequences is low compared to the total number of promoters analysed in each species, these excpetional sequences are removed from the further analysis.
+Therefore a higher total number of promoters was generated through `hmmemit` and then the relevant number of sequences with a consistent length of 401 nucleotide was taken.

 **Skylign comparison**
 The nucleotide frequencies (skylign) of all tree alignments: raw promoter sequences, hmm profile and shuffled sequences were generated and compared: